Seamind’s products sit on top of one shared data model. Understand these concepts once and they carry across the whole platform.

 Programs

-Deleting a program does not delete the courses inside it.
-Courses that were already assigned through the program remain assigned.
+Deleting a program does not delete the courses inside it, and courses already assigned through a program stay assigned.

 Registrations